constarg/terminal-tool-builder-lib/README.md

 ___

 #### Description
 The **tool_builder_call_command** function allows the tool developer to execute a tool command without the user requesting it from the terminal.
+The command requested by the programmer should have no parameters.

 #### Function signature
 ```C